Federal Employees’ Group Life Insurance Program

 Death Benefits—The amount of your life insurance is payable in the event of your death while insured, no matter how caused.

-Payment Under the Accidental Death and Dismemberment Insurance—Benefits under this type of insurance are payable if, while insured, you receive bodily injuries solely through violent, external, and accidental means (other than those noted under Exceptions) and if as a direct result of the bodily injuries, independently of all other causes, and within 90 days afterwards you lose your life, limb, or eyesight.
+Payment Under the Accidental Death and Dismemberment Insurance—Benefits under this type of insurance are payable if, while insured, you receive bodily injuries solely through violent, external, and accidental means (other than due to the exceptions noted below) and if as a direct result of the bodily injuries, independently of all other causes, and within 90 days afterwards you lose your life, limb, or eyesight.

 The full amount of your accidental death and dismemberment insurance (equal to your Basic insurance amount, plus Option A coverage if you have it) is payable in the case of loss of life under such circumstances.
 One-half the amount of such insurance is payable to you for the loss of one limb or sight of one eye, or the full amount for two or more such losses.